 What keeps the free whitepaper for business really ready

-First of all, it is exciting to see that the paper addresses both interested parties in the profession and in companies.
-Thus, one is universal guide, which covers the field of activity of the social media manager, emerged.
-This will already be released in July 2012 Requirement profile according to BVCM into a larger framework.
+First of all, it is exciting to see that the paper appeals to both those interested in the profession and companies.
+The result is a universal guide that covers the field of activity of the social media manager.
+The requirement profile according to BVCM, which was already published in July 2012, is thus integrated into a larger framework.

 For companies, this means they have a basis to formulate their job postings.
 While more and more people in the market are hearing that companies are looking for qualified staff for cooperating partners, the BVCM is sending a clear signal and helping to emancipate itself.
 After all, there are reasons why qualified personnel are not kept - and only very rarely is it the lack of money or tasks.